 Generally speaking, for a venture capital backed company, the income statement should be based on accruals.
 Accruals might hide the fact that you have less cash on hand than you realize, and your cash out date could actually be coming sooner rather than later.

-The cash basis burn, however, is straight off of your cash flow statement, and it’s typically net income with some adjustments in working capital like accounts payable and accounts receivable.
+The cash basis burn, however, is straight off of your cash flow statement, and its typically net income with some adjustments in working capital like accounts payable and accounts receivable.
 You will also want to factor in any capital expenditures, such as large computer, server, or lab equipment purchases.
 The definition of cash basis burn rate is typically operating cash flow minus investment cash flow.

 Calculate an average burn rate